bhavyasri9/capgemini-data-engineering-training/week2/day2/README.md

-# Databricks Widgets – Day 2 (Week 2)
+# Databricks Widgets & Delta Lake – Day 2 (Week 2)
 ## Overview

-Day 2 of Week 2 focused on understanding and implementing **Databricks Widgets** to create **dynamic and interactive notebooks**.
-Widgets allow users to provide input values that can be used in **PySpark transformations and SQL queries**, making pipelines flexible and reusable.
+Day 2 of Week 2 focused on building interactive and production-ready data workflows using:

+Databricks Widgets (for dynamic input)
+Delta Lake Tables (for reliable data storage)
+Delta Operations (for updates, deletes, and versioning)

+This session helped in understanding how to create parameterized pipelines with efficient storage and processing.
 ## What are Widgets?

 Widgets are **input controls in Databricks notebooks** that allow users to: